“These aren’t stories of the past, our stories are right now and we inform and manifest what we want to see in our future.”

 When Yorta Yorta woman and musician Allara agreed to join fellow First Nations artists Alice Skye and Rachael Lia for an event championing female-identifying and non-binary Indigenous voices as part of this year’s Leaps and Bounds Music Festival, none of them could have anticipated just how pertinent the show would be.

-Taking place this Friday June 19, the show – titled Yawulyu, which is derived from the Walpiri language, meaning, ‘women’s ceremony, women’s design, women’s songs’ – aims to create a safe space for female-identifying and gender non-conforming First Nations artists while amplifying and encouraging emerging voices.
+Taking place this Friday June 19, the show – titled Yawulyu, which is derived from the Walpiri language, meaning, ‘women’s ceremony, women’s design, women’s songs’ – aims to create a safe space for female and gender non-conforming First Nations artists while amplifying and encouraging emerging voices.

 Since the brutal murder of George Floyd at the hands of a police officer late last month, the Black Lives Matter movement has erupted globally.
 In Australia, it’s brought our own issues of systemic racism to light through highlighting over 430 Indigenous deaths in custody since 1991 for which no charges have been laid.